dante-falls/Web-Security/Nmap_Stuff/Nmap_NSE_Scripts/HTTP-Service-Screenshot/README.md

 <h1>http-service-screenshot Nmap NSE Script</h1>

+<mark>IMPORTANT: versions of http-service-screenshot.nse downloaded before 11/16/2025 at 11:05 PST were POTENTIALLY vulnerable to XSS because of the unsanitized output from whatweb directly into the http-services.html file.
+This has been fixed and everything is working as expected.</mark>

+<h2>Description</h2>

 <mark>When Nmap discovers an HTTP or HTTPS service during a service scan (-sV), http-service-screenshot.nse will:</mark>

 1. Attempt to take a screenshot of the webpage with cutycapt.